 What Types Of Weather Do You Plan To Ride Through?

-Depending on the tires and build — either a long-tail or a front load cargo bike can operate effectively in inclimate weather.
+Depending on the tires and build — either a long-tail or a front load bike can operate effectively in inclimate weather.
 It’s without doubt, however, that the front load option is both safer, more sturdy, and more reliable.

 The tricycle build and thick-tread performance tires included with models like the Ferla Family Cargo Bike are built to perform in rain and snow with thick tread tires and enviable accessories like the Fully Enclosed Sun & Rain Canopy.
 Long-tails are two-wheeled and therefore more top heavy, making it important for a rider to be extra careful on icy, wet streets.